ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 160 BPM, 2:02 | 3.67★\
 *description written by [Paturages](https://osu.ppy.sh/users/1375479)*

-Player0 has been a recurring name in the mania storyboarding scene, with other quite intriguing Loved entries [*Lagtrain*](https://osu.ppy.sh/beatmapsets/1405100) and [*polygon*](https://osu.ppy.sh/beatmapsets/1066137).
+Player0 has been a recurring name in the mania storyboarding scene, with other quite intriguing Loved entries [Lagtrain](https://osu.ppy.sh/beatmapsets/1405100) and [polygon](https://osu.ppy.sh/beatmapsets/1066137).
 They make a banger of a return this month with lapix's *Nothing but Theory*!

 For "conventional" SV players, this is going to be a little bit of a departure from the usual monthly treat, but *Nothing but Theory* lends itself to be fairly playable and actually fun to learn for a storyboarded map.
-Plus, you might already know the song from [H1Pur's interpretation](https://osu.ppy.sh/beatmapsets/1422643) for SVSE qualifiers.
+Plus, you might already know the song from [H1Pur's interpretation](https://osu.ppy.sh/beatmapsets/1422643) for [SVSE](https://osu.ppy.sh/community/forums/topics/1313374) qualifiers.

-For us Loved captains, it is only from theory that we submit this set for voting: it is up to you all to make it a reality in practice by casting your vote!
+For us Loved captains, it is only from theory that we submit this set for voting: it is up to you all to make it a reality by casting your vote!

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/1319421.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})